SRombauts/UEPlasticPlugin/README.md

 in order to benefit from all the performance improvements we have made since then.
 See the Status section below for more details.

-It is not intended to replace the desktop [Unity Version Control GUI](https://docs.plasticscm.com/gui/plastic-scm-version-control-gui-guide) or [command line interface "cm"](https://docs.plasticscm.com/cli/plastic-scm-version-control-cli-guide).
+It is not intended to replace the [Unity Version Control Desktop Client](https://docs.plasticscm.com/gui/plastic-scm-version-control-gui-guide) or [command line interface "cm"](https://docs.plasticscm.com/cli/plastic-scm-version-control-cli-guide).
 It is a complementary tool improving efficiency in your daily workflow with assets in Editor.